 To use the WordPress.org software you’ll need to purchase website hosting.
 This is where you store all your website files and content.
 Like domain name registration, website hosting is typically renewed on a yearly basis although some companies also offer monthly, quarterly or 6 monthly payments.
 Website hosting can cost as little as $5 per month through to hundreds per month.
 The type of hosting will depend on the type of website you have.
 An eCommerce site for example, would require better (& typically more expensive) hosting than what a small brochure site would require.

 WordPress is well known for it’s ease of installation.
 Most web hosts have automated systems in place to help you get WordPress installed and setup.
-For those that like a more hands-on approach there’s easy to follow instructions for their famous 5-Minute Installation.
+For those that like a more hands-on approach there’s easy to follow instructions over on the official WordPress.org website.

 When using WordPress.org software, you’re responsible for your sites security & maintenance.
 It might sound difficult, but there’s lots of trusted and well-known free plugins that strengthen the security of your site.
 The first step you should take is to ensure your password is secure and strong.
 Never use birth dates, family or pet names, common words or short passwords.